Texas Coral Snake

 - Micrurus tener fitizingeri

-The colors and pattern of this snake are what stand out the most about it.
+The colors and pattern of this snake are what stand out the most.
 Its body is covered with a series of bands.
-It has a wide red band, a thin yellow band, and a black band about half the length of the red.
-These bands of color continue all the way around the snake’s body.
+It has a wide red band, a thin yellow band, and a black band .
+These bands continue all the way around the snake’s body.

-- Red, yellow, and black bands running down its body, covering its belly
+- Red, yellow, and black bands running down and around the body.

 - Rounded head